g0aty/SickoMenu/FEATURES.md

 - **Unlock All Achievements** Unlocks all Achievements
 - **Unlock Cosmetics** Unlocks every cosmetic (hats, visors, etc.) (Default: OFF)
 - **Safe Mode** Disables certain features whenever there is an anticheat (Default: ON)
-- **Allow other SickoMenu users to see you're using SickoMenu** Allows SickoMenu users to see other SickoMenu users
+- **Allow other mod users to see you're using ...** Allows other mod menu users to see that you are using either SickoMenu, AmongUsMenu, or KillNetwork.
+(Default: SickoMenu)
 ### Spoofing
 <img width="400" height="300" alt="Screenshot 2025-09-12 160940" src="https://github.com/user-attachments/assets/db97a985-1527-45f1-ae33-c37551ce974f" />